-Hey, remember when everyone was FREAKING out about the NFL’s ratings drop early on in the season?
+Hey, remember when everyone was FREAKING out about the NFL’s rating drop early on in the season?
 Yeah, it turns out that decline in viewership was just a blip on the radar.
 In the grand scheme of things, it meant less than the lead the Atlanta Falcons got out to in the Super Bowl against the New England Patriots.

-Speaking of which, 111.32 million people tuned in to watch the Super Bowl this year, making it the most-watched sporting event of 2017 so far, according to Sports Media Watch.
+Speaking of which, 111.32 million people tuned in to watch the Super Bowl last year, making it the most-watched sporting event of 2017 so far, according to Sports Media Watch.
 The rest of the list?
 Practically all football.
 Ratings, shmatings.

 The NFL claimed 13 of the top 20 most-watched sporting events this year, including the entirety of the top 10.
 Concussions?
 National Anthem protests?
 Rate of play?
 Doesn’t matter.